Event-Triggered Polynomial Control for Trajectory Tracking by Unicycle Robots: INTRODUCTION

 Trajectory tracking for mobile robots is a well-studied problem with many applications, such as industrial automation, military surveillance and multi-robot coordination.
-An important challenge in these applications is constrained resources, such as communication, computation, and energy.
-Event-triggered control~\cite{PT:2007, WH:2012, ML:2010,DT-SH:2017-book} is a popular method for control under such resource constraints.
-In the event-triggered control literature, design of control laws is mostly based on the zero-order-hold (ZOH) technique.
-However, there is a minimum packet size for many of the communication protocols used in control applications, such as TCP and UDP~\cite{DH:2020}.
+An important challenge in these applications may be constrained resources, such as communication, computation, and energy.
+Event-triggering~\cite{PT:2007, WH:2012, ML:2010} is a popular method for control under such resource constraints.
+In the event-triggered control (ETC) literature, design of control laws is mostly based on the zero-order-hold (ZOH) technique.
+However, for many of the communication protocols used in control applications, such as TCP and UDP~\cite{DH:2020}, there is a minimum packet size.
 ZOH control may therefore result in under utilization of each packet while simultaneously increasing the number of communication instances.
-On the other hand, the use of non-ZOH control could improve the utilization of each packet while reducing the number of communication instances.
-With these motivations, in this paper, we propose an event-triggered polynomial control method for trajectory tracking of unicycle robots.
+Whereas, non-ZOH control could improve the utilization of each packet while reducing the number of communication instances.
+With this motivation, in this paper, we propose an event-triggered polynomial control method for trajectory tracking of unicycle robots.